 Perm is the most Eastern city of Europe, and therefore its province is often

 referred to as Eurasia.
-Having a population of 1.2 million, Perm' is the 6th
+Having a population of 1 million, Perm' is one of the

-largest city in Russia and the second largest in the Urals.
+largest cities in Russia and the second largest in the Urals.
 The city was formerly

 called Molotov, after the minister of foreign affairs during Joseph Stalin's

 ruling.
-Perm stretches 65kms along the impressive Kama River - Europe's 4th
+Perm stretches 65 km along the impressive Kama River - Europe's 4th

 largest river by length.
-The Perm province, "Permskaya Oblast", or
+The Perm province, "Permskiy Krai", or

 "Prikamye", is around two-third the size of the United Kingdom and